SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/palo-alto-firewall-10.md

 ## Collect Logs

-This page provides instructions for configuring log collection for the Sumo Logic App for Palo Alto Firewall 10, as well as sample log messages and a query example from an app dashboard.
+This section provides instructions for configuring log collection for the Sumo Logic App for Palo Alto Firewall 10, as well as sample log messages and a query example from an app dashboard.

 ### Collection process overview